stevage/mapbox-choropleth/README.md

         maxzoom: 13
     },

+    immediate: true, // Adds layer immediately, rather than trying to wait till the map is ready.
+Defaults to false.

     // Cast values in CSV to string or number to make them
     // geometryIdFieldType: String, // or Number, or undefined.
 ```

 #### Example